 - Enhancement of life functioning and character or personality change (requiring a longer time).

 The first of these three tend to occur due to the power of nonspecific factors in the psychotherapeutic situation.
 Hence the finding of similar, early results in studies of different “brands” (see Ablon et al., 2006) of short term treatment at or soon after the completion of treatment.
 However, these short term benefits tend to disappear with time, unless changes are accomplished in the preconditions for the development of a symptomatic illness in the patient’s emotional life.

-Meanwhile, a psychotherapist attempts from the outset to make a particular kind of connection, in order to engage in a conversation about these difficulties.
-The therapist thereby determines the nature and severity of the patient’s problem, patterns of how the patient relates to others and how the patient sees him/herself, a formulation of the patient’s maladaptive personality traits and baseline psychological strengths, and a rudimentary plan for how best to alleviate the patient’s suffering.
-Depending on the psychotherapist, this assessment may involve use of a specific diagnosis, or it may involve the formulation of a more flexible and less defined narrative to describe the patient’s emotional difficulties.
-Of course, eventually, this narrative and associated plan include considering some aspects of how the patient relates to the therapist him/herself.
+A psychodynamic psychotherapist attempts from the outset to engage in a specific type of relating in conversation about the patient’s presenting difficulties, thereby determining the nature and severity of the patient’s problems, personality traits, patterns in how the patient relates to others, and how the patient sees him/herself.
+Assessing both strengths and weaknesses, the therapist can form a rudimentary plan for how best to alleviate the patient’s suffering.
+Depending on the specific psychotherapist and patient, this assessment may include a clinical diagnosis, but the assessment should best involve the formulation of a flexible and workable description of the patient’s emotional difficulties, because formal diagnosis itself tells so little of the nature of the person.
+Of course, this understanding is always enriched by observations of how the patient relates to the therapist him/herself.
 Click here for an example of one patient and psychoanalyst’s initial meeting, and the analyst’s efforts to engage an anxious, inexperienced patient about why she presented for treatment.

 Early considerations in introducing a patient to psychotherapy involve creating a productive engagement between therapist and patient, and agreeing more or less on a plan for the future.
-Click here to learn about general considerations in how to engage patients seeking psychotherapy.
+Click here or continue to scroll down to read about general considerations in how to engage patients seeking psychotherapy.